nfs0619/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RP2040/XIAO-RP2040.md

 :::caution
 For general I/O pins:
-Working voltage of MCU is 3.3V .
-Voltage input connected to general I/O pins may cause chip damage if it' higher than 3.3V .
+Working voltage of MCU is 3.3V.
+Voltage input connected to general I/O pins may cause chip damage if it's higher than 3.3V.

 For power supply pins:
 The built-in DC-DC converter circuit able to change 5V voltage into 3.3V allows to power the device with a 5V supply via VIN-PIN and 5V-PIN.